subsoap/defwindow/README.md

 defwindow.init()
 ```

-Then you can add as many listener callback functions as you wish
+Then you can add as many listener callback functions as you wish in any number of scripts

 ```
 defwindow.add_listiner(my_listener_function_1)